swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-35-deploy-and-access-the-model-on-kubernetes.md

 Kubernetes configuration files.
 These files describe the deployment and service of the model.

-Create a new directory called `kubernetes` in the root of the project.

-Create a new file called `deployment.yaml` in the `kubernetes` directory with the following content.
-Replace `<docker_image>` with the Docker image you have created in the previous steps:
+Create a new directory called `kubernetes` in the root of the project, then create a new file called `deployment.yaml` in the `kubernetes` directory with the following content.

 !!! tip

-    You can find the Docker image with the following command:
+    Verify your Docker image is available with the following command:

     ```sh title="Execute the following command(s) in a terminal"
-    # Get the Docker image
+    # Verify the Docker image path
     echo $GCP_CONTAINER_REGISTRY_HOST/celestial-bodies-classifier:latest
     ```